skoobe/riofs/README.md

 * Default configuration is located at `$(prefix)/etc/riofs.conf.xml`

-* Use `./configure --enable-debug-mode` to create a debug build
+* Use `./configure --enable-debug` to create a debug build

 * RioFS comes with a statistics server, have a look at riofs.xml.conf for details